theriftlab/immanuel-python/docs/1-overview.md

 *- Marcus Manilius*

 Immanuel is an ancient name that means *God is with us*.
-Since astrology was once revered as a study of the gods in their realm to make sense of their (seemingly) erratic movements, it seems an appropriate name for a package which aims to translate complex astronomical data into simple astrology chart data.
+Since the planetary bodies and celestial objects were once seen as gods, and astrology once revered as a study of those gods to make sense of their (seemingly) erratic movements, it seems an appropriate name for a package which aims to translate complex astronomical data into simple astrology chart data.

 ## What problem does it solve?